flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 a^Tx\ge b.
 $$

-Together they imply
+Together,

 $$
 a^Tx=b.
 $$

-Thus Subset Sum reduces to 0-1 Knapsack.

-Therefore, the knapsack decision problem is NP-complete and the optimization problem is NP-hard [2].

-### 11.2 Why Dynamic Programming Does Not Contradict NP-Hardness

-The classical dynamic programming algorithm for 0-1 knapsack runs in approximately
+Therefore,

 $$
-O(nB).
+ONE\text{-}EQ\le_p KP_{01}.
 $$

-At first sight this may look polynomial.

-But $B$ is a numerical value.

-Its binary input length is only
+Since the single-equation problem is NP-complete, 0-1 knapsack decision is NP-hard.
+Since it is also in $NP$, it is NP-complete.

+Therefore:

+> **The 0-1 knapsack decision problem is NP-complete, and the corresponding optimization problem is NP-hard.**

+### 11.2 General Bounded Integer Knapsack

+Now allow each item to be selected more than once, but impose an integer upper bound.

+Consider

 $$
-O(\log(B+1)).
+\max \quad c^T x
 $$

+subject to

+$$
+a^Tx\le B
+$$

+$$
+0\le x\le u
+$$

+$$
+x\in\mathbb{Z}^n.
+$$

+Its decision version is

+$$
+KP_B(K):\quad \text{Does there exist }x\in\mathbb{Z}^n\text{ such that }a^Tx\le B,\ 0\le x\le u,\text{ and }c^Tx\ge K?
+$$

+The 0-1 knapsack problem is obtained by choosing

+$$
+u=e.
+$$

 Therefore,

 $$
+KP_{01}\le_p KP_B.
+$$

+Since 0-1 knapsack is NP-hard, the general bounded integer knapsack problem is also NP-hard.

+Its decision version belongs to $NP$ because a bounded integer vector $x$ can be encoded and verified in polynomial time.

+Hence the bounded integer knapsack decision problem is NP-complete.

+This preserves an important point from the original note:

+> **Moving from binary knapsack to the more general bounded integer knapsack does not remove the hardness.**

+### 11.3 Why Dynamic Programming Does Not Contradict NP-Hardness⭐

+For 0-1 knapsack, the classical dynamic programming algorithm has running time

+$$
+O(nB),
+$$

+where $B$ is the capacity.

+If $B$ is fixed or numerically small, this can be very efficient.
+For fixed $B$, the expression is linear in $n$.

+But complexity must be measured against the **encoded input length**.

+The binary representation of $B$ has length only

+$$
+O(\log(B+1)).
+$$

+Therefore, the numerical value $B$ can be exponentially large relative to the number of bits needed to store it.

+Consequently,

+$$
 O(nB)
 $$

-can be exponential in the number of bits required to encode $B$.

-This is why the dynamic programming algorithm is **pseudo-polynomial** rather than polynomial-time.

-There is no contradiction with NP-hardness.
+is not polynomial in the standard bit-length of the input.

+It is **pseudo-polynomial**.

+Bounded integer knapsack also admits pseudo-polynomial dynamic-programming algorithms.
+The exact running-time expression depends on the chosen implementation and treatment of the upper bounds $u_i$, but the same key issue remains: the running time depends polynomially on numerical quantities such as $B$, rather than only on their encoding lengths.

+Therefore:

+> **Having a dynamic-programming algorithm does not contradict NP-hardness.
+What matters is whether the algorithm is polynomial in the encoded input length.**

-### 11.3 Weak NP-Hardness
+### 11.4 Weak NP-Hardness

-This also leads to another useful term.
+This leads to another useful term.

 0-1 knapsack is a classic example of a **weakly NP-hard** optimization problem.

 Very roughly:

 - weakly NP-hard problems may admit pseudo-polynomial algorithms;
-- strongly NP-hard problems remain hard even when the numerical values are suitably bounded.
+- strongly NP-hard problems remain hard even when the relevant numerical values are polynomially bounded.

-Do not confuse:
+Do not confuse

 ```text
 strongly polynomial algorithm